tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/快速入门_intl.md

 >**Notes:**
 >- First-time users have a 14-day trial with one complimentary agent role.
 After the trial, you need to purchase if you want to continue the service.
->- During the trial, please configure the product flexibly according to your actual business conditions.
+>- During the trial, you can configure the product flexibly according to your business needs.
 >- See user guide for detailed setup instructions.

 ### Customer Service Mode